fedorkk/new_project_template/README.md

 This is a small template that I use for creating new Ruby projects.
 It helps setting up database, redis and sidekiq in Docker using docker-compose.
 Make is used as an aliases list for the project.
 For example `make dev` calls related tasks `env` that exports ENV variables for further tasks and `db` that calls `docker-compose` with a specific file.
 You can add new tasks or remove not required.
 Unfortunately, Make can't save ENV variables for the parent process (your shell), so the `source .env.development` call is required to have the same variables in your own shell.
-Another way is using [https://github.com/bkeepers/dotenv](dotenv gem) or any autoenv plugin for your shell.
+Another way is using [dotenv gem](https://github.com/bkeepers/dotenv) or any autoenv plugin for your shell.

 ## Setup